Yakuza (franchise): TV series

+A four-episode television drama titled "Yakuza: Soul Song" premiered in 2016, starring Shono Hayama in the lead role.

+A Japanese and American co-produced television series adaptation titled Like a Dragon: Yakuza premiered on October 25, 2024, with Ryoma Takeuchi in the lead role of Kazuma Kiryu.
+Other cast members include Kento Kaku as Akira Nishikiyama, and Munetaka Aoki as Goro Majima.
+The project was initially announced as a film before shifting to a television series.

+Stage play

+A stage play based on the events of Yakuza was performed in Tokyo from April 24 to April 29, 2015.
+Cast members included Eiji Takigawa, Gaku Sano, Yuma Ishigaki, and Kei Hosogai.

-Cultural impact
+Reception and impact

 Critical reception

 The original game was heavily acclaimed in Japan for combining innovative gameplay with cinema-like storytelling and character development on the back of Japan's criminal underground.
 Weekly Famitsu gave high scores to the series, Yakuza scored 37/40 (92.5/100), Yakuza 2 scored 38/40 (95/100), Ryū Ga Gotoku Kenzan! scored 37/40 (92,5/100), Yakuza 3 scored 38/40 (95/100) and Yakuza 4 scored 38/40 (95/100).
 Yakuza 5 scored (40/40) which has the highest score out of all of the Yakuza installments.
 Yakuza 6: The Song of Life scored (39/40).

 The Western localized versions were released between one and three years after the originals and received generally favorable reviews.

 Each installment earned an excellence award at the Japan Game Awards and had a PlayStation the Best re-release in both Japanese, Asian and Korean markets.
 The Japanese entertainment industry gave Yakuza 3 the "Award for Excellence" in the 2009 Japan Game Awards "Games of the Year Division" for its "dramatic story development, freedom of the story and the graphics elaborated up to the details of the work.
 In addition, amusement found in every portion of the game including the vast number of sub-stories and mini games.
 This work was awarded the prize for the high quality of entertainment".
 In 2010, the Japan Game Awards once again gave the Yakuza series game the "Award for Excellence".
 Yakuza 4 won due to "a rich story with a high degree of freedom that is developed from the different perspectives of the 4 characters.
 There are also many play spots that boast several sub-stories and mini games.
 The astounding quality and volume provide a high level of entertainment and was the reason for granting this award".

-Although the narrative has often been praised, the poor portrayal of female characters have been noted by reviewers, with some noting that important female characters like Haruka Sawamura and Makoto Makimura are underutilized or overshadowed by the series' singular focus on the deconstruction of toxic masculinity.
+Although the narrative has often been praised, the poor portrayal of female characters have been noted by reviewers, with some noting that important female characters like Haruka Sawamura and Makoto Makimura are underutilized.
 Taking the criticism into consideration, development staff member for Judgment Scott Strichart said players have the opportunity to empathize with the sexism experienced by female characters like Saori Shirosaki in the English localization.
-Producer Daisuke Sato noted their handling of LGBT characters in Yakuza 3 did not age well ever since its release as it would come across as offensive.
-As a result, when the game was remastered, the entire handling of such content was removed.